 Proposed Functionality.
 The Exchange proposes to delete the Short Sale Price Adjust and Short Sale Price Sliding and adopt a new, streamlined rule to align with BATS Rule 11.9(g)(5).
-Under the amended Rule 11.6(l)(2), an order to sell with a Short Sale instruction that, at the time of entry, could not be executed or displayed in compliance with Rule 201 of Regulation SHO will be re-priced by the System at the Permitted Price.
-Like BATS Rule 11.9(g)(5), proposed Exchange Rule 11.6(l)(2)(A) would state that the default short sale re-pricing process will only re-price an order upon entry.
+Under the amended Rule 11.6(l)(2), an order to sell with a Short Sale instruction that, at the time of entry. could not be executed or displayed in compliance with Rule 201 of Regulation SHO will be re-priced by the System at the Permitted Price.
+BATS Rule 11.9(g)(5) states that the default short sale re-pricing process will only re-price an order upon entry, while amended Rule 11.6(l)(2) will also permit it be repriced one additional time to reflect a decline in the NBB.
+This is similar to the Exchange's Short Sale Price Sliding under Rule 11.6(l)(2)(B) which states that an order may be re-priced one additional time to reflect a decline in the NBB.

 As proposed, depending upon the instructions of a User, to reflect declines in the NBB the System will continue to re-price and re-display a short sale order at the Permitted Price down to the order's limit price.
-In the event the NBB changes such that the price of an order with a Non-Displayed instruction subject to Rule 201 of Regulation SHO would be a Locking Quotation or Crossing Quotation, the order will receive a new time stamp, and will be re-priced by the System to the Permitted Price.
-Like the Short Sale Price Adjust process that is to be decommissioned, an order to sell with a Short Sale instruction that is re-priced will be ranked at the Permitted Price.
+In the event the NBB changes such that the price of an order with a Non-Displayed instruction subject to Rule 201 of Regulation SHO would be a Locking Quotation or Crossing Quotation, the order will receive a new time stamp, and will be re-priced by the System to the mid-point of the NBBO.
+Like the Short Sale Price Adjust process that is to be decommissioned, an order to sell with a Short Sale instruction and a Price Adjust instruction that is re-priced will be ranked at the Permitted Price.
+In addition, like the Short Sale Price Sliding process that the Exchange proposes to decommission, an order to sell with a Short Sale instruction and a Hide Not Slide instruction that is repriced will be ranked at the mid-point of the NBBO.

-Like BATS Rule 11.9(g)(5), amended Rule 11.6(1)(2) would state that: (i) When a Short Sale Circuit Breaker is in effect, the System will execute a sell order with a Displayed and Short Sale instruction at the price of the NBB if, at the time of initial display of the sell order with a Short Sale instruction, the order was at a price above the then current NBB; (ii) orders with a Short Exempt instruction will not be subject to re-pricing under amended Rule 11.6(l)(2); and (iii) the re-pricing instructions to comply with Rule 610(d) of Regulation NMS will be continue to be ignored for an order to sell with a Short Sale instruction when a Short Sale Circuit Breaker is in effect and the repricing instructions to comply with Rule 201 of Regulation SHO under this Rule will apply.
+Like BATS Rule 11.9(g)(5), amended Rule 11.6(l)(2) would state that: (i) When a Short Sale Circuit Breaker is in effect, the System will execute a sell order with a Displayed and Short Sale instruction at the price of the NBB if, at the time of initial display of the sell order with a Short Sale instruction, the order was at a price above the then current NBB; (ii) orders with a Short Exempt instruction will not be subject to re-pricing under amended Rule 11.6(l)(2); and (iii) the re-pricing instructions to comply with Rule 610(d) of Regulation NMS will be continue to be ignored for an order to sell with a Short Sale instruction when a Short Sale Circuit Breaker is in effect and the repricing instructions to comply with Rule 201 of Regulation SHO under this Rule will apply.

-Re-Pricing of Orders With a Non-Displayed Instruction (Rule 11.6(l)(3))
+Re-Pricing of Orders With a Non-Displayed Instruction and Odd Lot Orders (Rule 11.6(l)(3))